akshay261221/akshay261221/README.md

 - ⚒️ I’m currently Working on **Python and Backend Technologies**

-- 🌱 I’m currently learning **Python Programming and Falsk or FastAPI Frameworks.**
+- 🌱 I’m currently learning **Python Programming and Flask or FastAPI Frameworks.**

 - 👨‍💻 All of my projects are available at [https://akshayportfolio-49939.firebaseapp.com/](https://akshayportfolio-49939.firebaseapp.com/)